publiclab/Leaflet.DistortableImage/README.md

 ### Corners

 The corners are stored as `L.latLng` objects on the image, and can be accessed using our `getCorners()` method after the image is instantiated and added to the map.
+They are provided in `NW, NE, SW, SE` order (in a `Z` shape).

 Useful usage example: